gnmg7900/Data_Science_Portfolio/Sentiment Analysis - NLP/README.md

-# Text Mining - NLP
+# Sentiment Analysis - NLP

 *Problem type:* NLP classification problem, consisting in predict an emotion expressed in a sentence, based on a given corpus